 No, rats and ferrets aren’t members of the same family.

-Ferrets are part of the family Mustelidae, which includes badgers, minks, otters, weasels, and martens.
+Ferrets are part of the family Mustelidae, comprising badgers, minks, otters, weasels, and martens.

 Rats are part of the order of Rodentia, which includes mice, squirrels, and voles.

-Ferrets have a larger body size than rats, excluding the rats’ tails.
+Ferrets have larger bodies than rats, excluding the rats’ tails.
 A female adult ferret measures 13-14 inches long, whereas adult males usually grow to 15-16 inches.

-Ferrets reach their full size at around the 4-months mark.
+Ferrets reach their full size at around the 4-month mark.
 Full-grown females weigh 1-1.5 pounds, while males weigh 2-2.5 ounces.

 Can You Use Ferrets To Catch Rats?

-Ferrets have been used to catch rats for centuries, and some people still use them for rodent control today.
-Ferrets are natural ratters that are skilled at hunting (ferreting).
+Ferrets have been used to catch rats for centuries, and some still do so for rodent control.
+Ferrets are natural ratters who are skilled at hunting (ferreting).

 Their small heads and slender bodies allow them to move through small holes when chasing rats.
 Usually, they consume their prey whole, including skin, fur, and bones.
-Ferrets also have a fast metabolism, which means they have to eat frequently.
+Ferrets also have a fast metabolism, so they must eat frequently.

-Ferrets are one of the predators that rats fear most.
-The mere sight or smell of a ferret is enough to discourage rats from living in or entering your property.
+Ferrets are among the predators rats fear most.
+The mere sight or smell of a ferret is enough to discourage rats from living on or entering your property.

 How To Train A Ferret To Hunt Rats